 And so, I was slow to come to the portrait side of photography, and that landscape/travel legacy still tends to inform how I shoot people, including my erotic work.
 In early 2012, I discovered rope bondage art and was immediately drawn to the mix of technical skill in the ties, artistry in the body positioning and lines, and cooperative nature of tying.
 I think of it as performance art, and I use my camera to try to capture some aspects of the beauty I find in it.

-On this site, I share collections of my images in the galleries, highlight my favorite images in the portfolio, and discuss my photography practice and the rope-art that I incorporate into many of my images in the notes section.
-I hope you enjoy the photography and notes that I share on this site.
+On this site, I share collections of my images and discuss my photography practice and the rope-art that I incorporate into many of my images.
+I hope you enjoy the photography and posts that I share on this site.
 Please feel free to share them (with attribution), leave a comment, or send a message if you do.